 How To Connect Mavic Air to DJI Goggles RE

 One thing to note before connecting your Mavic Air to the DJI Goggles Racing Edition is that it only supports one display at a time (first one that is connected).
-The way I like to do it is to set up the Mavic Air and controller as if I was going to be flying with a smart phone display.
+The way I like to do it is to set up the Mavic Air and controller as if I was going to be flying with a smartphone display.
 Launch the DJI Go 4 app and connect to the Mavic Air.
-At this point you will now have the visual feed on your smart phone.
+At this point, you will now have the visual feed on your smartphone.
 Now Power on your goggles and wait for it to fully load.
-In the mean time unplug the mini USB connector from the side of the Mavic Air controller.
+In the meantime unplug the mini USB connector from the side of the Mavic Air controller.
 Your video feed will now be lost on your phone.
 Using the micro USB cable that came with the DJI Goggles, plug the micro USB end into the goggles (Charging Port) and the USB-A end into the USB port on the bottom of the controller.
-At this point you should now have the video feed from the Mavic Air in your goggles.
-Your all set to fly.
+At this point, you should now have the video feed from the Mavic Air in your goggles.
+You’re all set to fly.
 If there is no feed you may have to use the navigation on the goggles to set the correct input.

 Watch our video tutorial showing you how to update the firmware on the DJI Racing Edition Goggles and how to connect all the equipment.

 PolarPro Extension Remote Sticks Review